wp-plugins/my-calendar/readme.txt

 * Feature: allow limiting of categories to specific member groups
 * Refactor options storage
 * Import from RSS/iCal
+* Create a template tag to show the date range for event groups; add support for this type of event set to {daterange}

+= 2.3.17 =

+* 2.3.6 bug fix was incomplete, triggered new error.
+Sorry for rushing!

 = 2.3.16 =